West Auckland Together

 Collaboration is part of West Auckland’s DNA - colloquially known as the ‘Waitākere Way’, the collaborative approach between community, council and government agencies has become the norm for organisations out West.
 For decades, small groups have formed collaborative networks, working together, sharing information and advocating for a stronger collective voice.

-The West Auckland Together group emerged initially as a response to Covid-19 and its social effects, but is an iteration of an earlier collaborative network, previously referred to as the Community Marketplace.
-West Auckland Together focuses on the emerging needs of the West Auckland communitities and has continued to adapt and grow, identifying areas of need and inspiring other regions to take action.
+The West Auckland Together group emerged in March 2020 as a response to Covid-19 and its social effects, but is an iteration of an earlier collaborative network referred to as the Community Marketplace.
+West Auckland Together focuses on the emerging needs of Māori and Pasifika communities in West Auckland, and has continued to adapt and grow since then.
+In recent years the focus has been on identifying areas of need and addressing them through collaboration of participating community organisations and local networks.

 In recent times, it has: